-The typical English response to any sort of crisis is to put on a stiff upper lift and ignore what is happening.
-And though this may be a fantastic resolution for the war effort, when it comes to debt management, walking away from your financial problems in fear will not make your demons go away, in fact it could make things a whole lot worse.
+The typical Australian response to any sort of crisis is to put on a stiff upper lift and ignore what is happening.
+And though this may be a fantastic resolution for the war effort, when it comes to debt management, walking away from your financial problems in fear will not make your demons go away, in fact, it could make things a whole lot worse.

 But when you get into trouble and can’t live up to the agreement, it is your responsibility to face up to the situation in hand and work with the lender to find a resolution.